StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 Generally speaking, views serve two major purposes:

 1. Views are a type of bookmark.
-They help you to find your way back to a part of your topology that is of particular interest to you or your team.
+They help you find your way back to a part of your topology that is of particular interest to you or your team.
 They may also serve as a starting point for defining new views.
 2. Views can be used for [event notifications and automation](/use/events/manage-event-handlers.md).
 Whenever a change within the view requires your attention, an event handler can send out a notification, create an incident in an ITSM system or trigger automation.

 Not all views are manually created.
 Many [StackPacks](../../../stackpacks/about-stackpacks.md) generate views after installation.